 |6.||Fujifilm X-E2S||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |8.||Fujifilm X-T10||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the X-E2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X-E1 does not provide wifi capability.

-Both the X-E1 and the X-E2 have been discontinued, but can regularly be found used on eBay.
+Both the X-E1 and the X-E2 have been discontinued, but can regularly be found used on ebay.
 The X-E1 was replaced by the Fujifilm X-E2, while the X-E2 was followed by the Fujifilm X-E2S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Fujifilm X-E2 Manual.
+Further information on the features and operation of the X-E1 and X-E2 can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Fujifilm X-E2 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-E1 and the Fujifilm X-E2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More heavily discounted: Has been on the market for longer (launched in September 2012).